Afghan Hound vs Airedale Terrier: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Afghan Hound and Airedale Terrier.
 Afghan Hound requires high (1-2 hours daily) levels of exercise and engagement, while Airedale Terrier needs high (1-2 hours daily) activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Similar energy levels make time commitment a tie; other criteria should break it.
 Afghan Hound owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Airedale Terrier.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Afghan Hound and Airedale Terrier.
 Afghan Hound has low (despite long coat) grooming needs, while Airedale Terrier requires low (hypoallergenic coat) maintenance.
 Professional grooming costs reflect these differences: Afghan Hound owners typically spend $0-$200 annually on grooming, compared to $0-$200 for Airedale Terrier.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Expect to brush, bathe, clip nails, and manage dental care at home, in addition to any professional grooming.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners